Egg-Fish/PRG1-Testcases/README.md

 4. Run your program in python
 5. If you are using the IDLE Shell, press Ctrl-V to paste the testcase into the shell.
 Press enter to run the code.
 6. If you are using a terminal or PyCharm, press Ctrl-V on the terminal to run the code.

+Note: For IDLE users, you may get an error in the end.
+That is because an extra enter key is registered.
+This is normal.
+Please switch to pycharm.